Stateful Data Flow Beta Build composable event-driven data pipelines in minutes.

 Integrate Cloudflare Workers with InfinyOn Cloud

-Connect your Cloudflare workers with InfinyOn Cloud for powerful event-processing data pipelines.
+Connect your Cloudflare workers with InfinyOn Cloud for powerful event-processing dataflows.
 InfinyOn Cloud’s robust data streaming allows you to seamlessly move and transform data and trigger actions.

 In this guide, we’ll build a simple CloudFlare worker that sends events to InfinyOn Cloud through the webhook API.